 - Green Hat: Associated with the colour of trees and nature, the green hat is about creative, associative thinking, new ideas, brainstorming, out-of-the-box.

-Why use the Six Thinking Hats method?
+Use the Six Thinking Hats for Better Meetings

 Six Thinking Hats is a powerful technique for decision making that includes different points of view.